A left-aligned quote in the first column of a responsive row.

 How the pattern behaves

-Testimonial centers the quote.
-The opening mark, the serif body, and the attribution line are the only elements — no avatar, no star rating, no card chrome.
+Testimonial centers the quote by default.
+The opening mark, blockquote body, and attribution line are the only elements: no avatar, no star rating, no card chrome.
 The restraint keeps focus on what was actually said and who said it.

 Source of truth